ekupaskibas18/ekupaskibas18.github.io/blogs/haikus/2023-12-11-dying-inside.md

 <br/><br/><br/>

 I'm looking at you
-So happy, so full of life.
+So happy, so full of life,
-I'm dying inside.
+And I'm dying inside.

 <footer>
   Randell Tuazon